github/docs/content/code-security/codeql-cli/codeql-cli-manual/resolve-ml-models.md

 learning models that are available to the query specifiers passed in as command line arguments.

 This command is deprecated.
-Use [codeql resolve extensions](/code-security/codeql-cli/codeql-cli-manual/resolve-extensions) instead.
+Use "[codeql resolve extensions](/code-security/codeql-cli/codeql-cli-manual/resolve-extensions)" instead.

 ## Options